Keep up to date with all COVID-19 Update for Basketball in South Australia

 Individual spectator game fees no longer exist and the Inclusive Player Fee allows for zero to unlimited spectators week to week (in the absence of covid restrictions)

 Fees do not change from week to week based on covid related spectator restrictions

 SA Health have created a dedicated Mental Health Support Line for those affected by COVID-19.
-The line is 1800 632 753 and includes support over the phone and video, and a call-back service.

 Other lines of support: